Aditya-Acharya12/to-do-list/README.md

 ```bash
 cd todo-list-web-app
 ```
-3.Install the required dependencies:
+3. Install the required dependencies:

 ```bash
 npm install
 ```

-4.Set up PostgreSQL and create the database:
+4. Set up PostgreSQL and create the database:

 Create a PostgreSQL database and update the connection details in the db.js file.

-5.Run the application:
+5. Run the application:

 ```bash
 npm start